 [edit] Biographical Information

-Alex Rodriguez, often called A-Rod, is one of the biggest stars in major league baseball.
-Having played his first Major League game at age 18, he has established himself as one of the game's best players, having won three MVP awards and passing several important career milestones, including 600 career home runs and 1,500 RBI.
+Alex Rodriguez, often called A-Rod, was one of the biggest stars in major league baseball in the 1990s and 2000s.
+Having played his first Major League game at age 18, he established himself as one of the game's best players, having won three MVP awards and passing several important career milestones, including 600 career home runs and 1,500 RBI.
+However. his later years were tainted by accusations of PED use and the longest suspension in the history of Major League Baseball.

 He is the only person to play major league baseball at age 18 since the 1970s.